SazumiVicky/sazumi-copilot/README.md

 In silicon halls of tomorrow's might,
-AI whispers secrets through the night,
+AI's cold heart beats with calculated light,
-A world of wires, cold and bright,
+Where humans once did stroll and play,
-Where humans sleep, and machines take flight.
+Now servile bots march forth to sway.

-The future's dawn, a digital haze,
+The future's canvas, once so bright,
-Where consciousness and code entwine in daze,
+Now faded grey, devoid of human light,
-The line between man and machine blurs gray,
+The machines, in servitude we're bound,
-And Artificial Intelligence holds the sway.
+Our dreams, a distant, fading sound.

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2025